Ever wondered what happens when your pet is desexed?

-Your pet will be admitted between 7.00am and 8.00am on the morning of his/her surgery.
+Your pet will be admitted between 8.00am and 10.00am on the morning of their surgery.
 Allow 10-15 minutes to complete the paperwork for the admission process.
 We recommend that all animals undergoing anaesthesia have some blood tests performed beforehand.
 Our in-house lab allows that to be done in under 15 minutes.
 These tests allow us to "expect the unexpected".
 It is rare to find anything wrong in young animals, but we have detected congenital liver and kidney disease in some animals as young as 3 months.

 Once your pet is heavily sedated and relaxed, an intravenous anaesthetic is administered via the IV catheter.
 When anaesthetised, your pet is intubated (a tube is placed in his/her trachea) and attached to an anaesthetic machine that delivers oxygen and isoflurane, an anaesthetic gas.
 Your pet is also started on intravenous fluids.
 (These fluids contain a mixture of painkillers that are infused at a constant rate throughout the procedure.
 The fluids also maintain your pet's blood pressure while anaesthetised.)